BGforgeNet/BGforge-MLS-IElib/README.md

   END
   ```

-__Note__: once you've added a submodule to your repo, new clones will require an additional step: `git submodule update --init --recursive`
+Once you've added a submodule to your repo, new clones will require an additional step: `git submodule update --init --recursive`

 ### Update